Skip to main content

 Retaliatory Action

-State law prohibits retaliatory action against State employees when they:
+The Ethics Act prohibits retaliatory action against State employees when they:

 • disclose or threaten to disclose to a supervisor or a public body an activity, policy, or practice of any state agency, office or employee that the state employee reasonably believes to be a violation of law, rule or regulation; or